 Many children unintentionally restrict themselves by assuming things that are adverse, like “I can’t score high in science” or “I’m not good at math.”
 These thoughts put up mental barriers that restrict you from moving forward and building confidence.
 Here’s how to get through them:

-- Challenge Negative Thoughts—Positive statements like “I can improve with practice” could be used in the place of self-doubt.
+- Challenge Negative Thoughts—Positive statements like “I can improve with practice” could be used in place of self-doubt.

 - Focus on Effort, Not Just Results—Hard work and consistency are more important than instant proficiency.